 Olympic Baywatchers

-Clallam County and the State of Washington Department of Health rely heavily on the volunteer efforts of the Olympic Baywatchers.
-These volunteers do a wonderful job collecting mussel samples for Paralytic Shellfish Poisoning monitoring.
-This monitoring allows us to identify increased PSP levels and make public notifications.
-If a beach is closed by the State Department of Health, Clallam County notifies the public of the closure through press releases and beach postings.
+Clallam County and the Washington State Department of Health depend significantly on the volunteer contributions of the Olympic Baywatchers.
+These volunteers play a crucial role in collecting mussel samples for monitoring Paralytic Shellfish Poisoning (PSP), Amnesic Shellfish Poisoning (ASP), and Diarrhetic Shellfish Poisoning (DSP).
+This monitoring enables the identification of elevated biotoxin levels and facilitates timely public notifications.
+In the event of a beach closure by the Washington State Department of Health, Clallam County informs the public through press releases and on-site postings.

-Clallam County Environmental Health coordinates the Olympic Baywatchers for PSP monitoring at two sites in Sequim Bay.
-Environmental Health Services also samples mussels at Ediz Hook biweekly to check for PSP.
-All of the samples collected along Clallam County beaches are sent to the Washington State Department of Health Laboratory to be tested.
+Clallam County Environmental Health Services coordinates the Olympic Baywatchers for biotoxin monitoring at Pitship Point (John Wayne Marina), Freshwater Bay, and Pillar Point.
+Additionally, Environmental Health Services conducts biweekly mussel sampling at Ediz Hook to assess biotoxin levels.
+All samples collected from Clallam County beaches are submitted to the Washington State Department of Health Laboratory for analysis.